 Demonstrated scholarly achievement and evidence of a strong aptitude for scientific research are important criteria in the decision to accept an applicant.
 For these reasons, the IGG does not have formal course requisites for entry into the group.
 However, previous coursework in chemistry, genetics, molecular biology, statistics, and biochemistry will expedite students’ completion of their degrees.

 Please apply for admission online (see information below).
-The application deadline is December 1.
 Admission is for the Fall quarter only.

 Fall application information:

 Please use the following link to access the online application: http://www.gradstudies.ucdavis.edu/prospective/applicationlanding.html.
 The appropriate fee must be paid before the application will be considered complete, and a fee must be paid for each application submitted.